 When to Contact a Medical Professional

-Seek immediate medical care if you have chest pain or other warning signs of a heart attack.
+Seek medical care right away if you have chest pain or other warning signs of a heart attack.

-A diet low in cholesterol and saturated fat and rich in unsaturated fat diet may help to control LDL levels.
+A diet low in cholesterol and saturated fat and rich in unsaturated fat may help to control your LDL level.

 People with a family history of this condition, particularly if both parents carry the defective gene, may want to seek genetic counseling.